CopernicaMarketingSoftware/Documentation/Mailerq/4.0/database-access.md

 # The MailerQ database

+MailerQ uses a relational database to store all sorts of configuration data and delivery settings.
+The data stored in the database includes for example the delivery throttles and DKIM keys.
+The database is read and updated by MailerQ, but you are free to write your own scripts and programs that can also modify this data.

-Besides the config file, MailerQ also uses a relational database to store configuration data and delivery settings.
-This can be a MySQL, PostgreSQL or SQLite database.
-The SQLite database is by far the simplest to set up: all you need is ensure that the "sqlite3" library is installed on your system.
+MailerQ supports multiple database platforms.
+Currently, there is support for MySQL, PostgreSQL and SQLite databases.
+The SQLite database is by far the simplest to set up because it does not require a server process to run.
+All you need is the "sqlite3" library to be installed on your system.

 The other two database systems, MySQL and PostgreSQL, take a little more effort, but are not too difficult to install either.
 You only